MARTINABUON/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups-a script that prints all the groups the current user is part of 3-new_owner-changing file ownership
 4-empty-scrpt for an empty file
+5-execute-cript that adds execute permission to the owner of the file